-Due to the foot and mouth outbreak there was no race in 2001 but in 2002 it came back in it’s now annual spot on the Sunday prior to May Day Bank Holiday Monday.
-Over the years this event has developed and grown into a firm favourite on the racing calendar with both club runners and amateurs alike, and is the biggest annual event in our small market town.
+Due to the foot and mouth outbreak, there was no race in 2001 but in 2002 it came back in its now annual spot on the Sunday prior to May Day weekend.
+Over the years this event has developed and grown into a firm favourite on the racing calendar with both club runners and amateurs alike and is the biggest annual event in our small market town.

-After 10 years at the helm the three organisers stepped aside to allow new blood to run the event and in stepped Rick and Catherine Eve.
-Rick and Catherine continued to grow the event by introducing the teen 4k race to fill the gap between the children’s 1 mile age groups and the adult 10k.
-With the introduction of the teen 4k race the PTA from Ryedale School was then included in the beneficiaries of the event.
+After 10 years at the helm, the three organisers stepped aside to allow new blood to run the event and in stepped Rick and Catherine Eve.
+The Eve’s continued to grow the event by introducing the teen 4k race to fill the gap between the children’s 1 mile age group and the adult 10k.

 In 2015 Rick and Catherine announced they were standing down from the event and a new organising committee was formed to run it.
-Man of he committee members had already been involved in the event for many years and are drawn from teaching staff at the schools, PTA members and community leaders.
+Many of the committee members had already been involved in the event for many years and are drawn from teaching staff at the schools, PTA members and people in the community.

-Dave Pearson joined the committee and he was volunteered by his wife.
-Missing a meeting meant he was allocated the role race directory/secretary – something he has taken very seriously.
-As a keen runner himself he did want to run the event after moving to the town in 2014 with his family, however he now realises this won’t happen until he hangs up his hi-vis vest!
+Dave Pearson joined the committee as he was volunteered by his wife.
+Missing a meeting meant he was allocated the role race director – something he has taken very seriously.
+As a keen runner himself he did want to run the event after moving to the town in 2014 with his family, however, he now realises this won’t happen until he hangs up his hi-vis vest!

-With the Tour de Yorkshire beginning in 2015 it was only a matter of time before it crossed paths with the 10k and it happened in the new committees first full year – 2016.
-Rather than working against it the whole town embraced the occasion and although numbers were down the day was a huge success.
+With the Tour de Yorkshire beginning in 2015 it was only a matter of time before it crossed paths with the 10k and it happened in the new committees first full year of 2016.
+Rather than working against it, the whole town embraced the occasion and although numbers were down in the 10K the day was a huge success.

-Dave recognised that the event was not well publicised and began to use social media (Facebook and Twitter) to spread the word and build an audience; he attributes the success of these campaigns with the fact that 2017 was a sell-out year.
-In fact it sold out multiple times as people withdrew those places were filled from a waiting list.
+Dave recognised that the event was not well publicised and began to use social media (Facebook, Twitter and Instagram) to spread the word and build an audience.
+He attributes the success of these campaigns with the fact that 2017 was a sell-out year.
+In fact, it sold out multiple times because as people withdrew from the race those places were filled from a waiting list.
 This success continued with the 2018 race selling out two weeks before the race day.